Last Updated: August 7, 2026

 Myanmar border

 For most visitors, the Myanmar border is also easy to handle sensibly: avoid remote crossings, avoid improvised border-area side trips, and stick to normal roads and established destinations on the Thai side.
 Popular northern routes and mainstream travel corridors are not the same thing as venturing into remote border conditions.
+The Thailand safety rating for mainstream northern routes remains excellent regardless of Myanmar border status.

-Common Travel Risks in Thailand (2026)
+Common Travel Risks That Affect Thailand Safety Rating in 2026

 Road safety